-The Joseph A. Labadie Collection, the oldest publicly-accesible collection of radical history in the world, documents a wide variety of social protest movements and organizations of the nineteenth, twentieth and twenty-first centuries.
-While the printed materials—some 15,000 serials, 60,000 monographs, and 40,000 pamphlets, in addition to 1,800 posters, 1200 photographs, 9,000 subject vertical files, scrapbooks, audio recordings, political buttons, — are the major strengths of the Collection, the unique manuscript holdings provide added coverage of certain subjects and persons involved in radical movements.
+The Joseph A. Labadie Collection, the oldest publicly-accessible collection of radical history in the world, documents a wide variety of social protest movements and organizations of the nineteenth, twentieth and twenty-first centuries.
+While the printed materials—some 15,000 serials, 60,000 monographs, and 40,000 pamphlets, in addition to 2,100 posters, 1,200 photographs, 9,000 subject vertical files, scrapbooks, audio recordings, political buttons, — are the major strengths of the Collection, the unique manuscript holdings provide added coverage of certain subjects and persons involved in radical movements.

 The nucleus of the Collection, donated to the University of Michigan in 1911, consists of the personal papers and library of Charles Joseph Antoine Labadie (1850-1933), known familiarly as Jo Labadie, an important figure in the fledgling Michigan labor movement of the late nineteenth century.
 Labadie was born on a frontier farm near Paw Paw, Michigan, to parents of French and Indian descent.
 Learning the printer's trade in South Bend, Indiana, he joined the International Typographical Union in his teens and after a few years of wandering about the country, settled in Detroit in 1872.